 The key operational management controls for managing the environmental aspects of the VDP are implemented through the O&M EMP.
 Elements relating to public communication are addressed in the Community Involvement Plan.
-Error!
-Reference source not found.

 As set out in Section 6, AquaSure has contracted to the O&M Contractor the obligation to prepare, finalise, implement and update the O&M EMP (and associated plans), including the operational controls.
-The O&M EMP is reviewed and approved in accordance with Table 4: .
+The O&M EMP is reviewed and approved in accordance with Table 5.